Full set of 11 templates

 Description of the Policy Templates

 Set forth below is a list of each Policy together with a description of how the Policy is linked to compliance with the Regulations.
-These policies were created by our
+These policies were created by our healthcare policy attorney.

 Employee Screening Policy.
 Although not specifically referenced in the Regulations, a system for screening employees and contractors to ensure that they are not excluded from participating in government health care programs is widely recognized as an essential element of an effective compliance program.
 Federal statutes and regulations impose civil monetary penalties on health care providers for submitting claims for reimbursement to a federal health care program for services the provider knows, or should have known, were furnished by or at the direction of an excluded person.
 See Social Security Act § 1128A(a)(6); 42 C.F.R. § 1003.102; Article 13 of the New York State Finance Law.
 The U.S. Department of Health and Human Services Office of Inspector General (the “OIG”) has stated that providers have an affirmative duty to check the list of excluded persons to avoid liability.
 See OIG Special Advisory Bulletin, “The Effect of Exclusion From Participation in Federal Health Care Programs,” September 1999.
 The law prohibits the employment or retention of excluded persons not only to directly provide health care services but also to render administrative or management services related to the provision of care reimbursed by a federal health care program.